s4n7h0/xvwa/README.md

 <code>allow_url_include = on</code>

-Access the application on : http://localhost/xvwa/
+XVWA will be accessible at http://localhost/xvwa/

-Setup the database and table by accessing http://localhost/xvwa/setup/
+Setup or reset the database and table here http://localhost/xvwa/setup/

 The login details